Local nursing home workers demand PPE, hazard pay from state

 GATES, NY (WROC) — Frontline nursing home workers at 36 long-term care facilities across the state held silent and “solemn vigils” Thursday.
 They say it is to express grief and concern when it comes to the response in those facilities to the Covid-19 pandemic.

-Workers at Creekview nursing home came together and said they’re on the front lines of the coronavirus pandemic, and thier basic needs in-house are not being met by Albany.
+Workers at Creekview nursing home came together and said they’re on the front lines of the coronavirus pandemic, and their basic needs in-house are not being met by Albany.

 They say they are short staffed, and lack appropriate Personal Protective Equipment.
 They also say there is a refusal acknowledge the risks and sacrifices that are being made during the COVID-19 crisis, like not providing crisis pay.
 Something that in Monroe County at least, is only reserved for county employees.